Villavu/Simba/Doc/sphinx/scriptref/mouseandkeyboard.rst

 KeyDown sends a request to the Operating System to "fake" an event that causes the keyboard ``key`` to be "down".

-The following example holds down the enter key.
+The following example holds down the "Enter" key.
+(Note that if you call KeyDown you must call key up afterwards to release the key.)

 .. code-block:: pascal

     program KeyDown;

     begin
-      keydown(13);
+      KeyDown(13);
     end.

 .. _scriptref-keyup: